 BRCA1 and BRCA2 (BReast CAncer genes 1 and 2) are the best-known genes linked to breast cancer risk.
 BRCA1/2 mutations can be passed to you from either parent and can affect the risk of cancers in both women and men.

-A person who has a BRCA1/2 mutation is sometimes called a BRCA1 or BRCA2 mutation “carrier.”
+A person who has a BRCA1/2 mutation is sometimes called a BRCA1/2 carrier.

-Prevalence of BRCA1 and BRCA2 mutations among women with breast cancer by ethnic group (U.S.)
+Prevalence of BRCA1 and BRCA2 mutations among U.S. women with breast cancer by ethnic group (in alphabetical order)

 Data not available